The Documentation Gap

 The distinction matters because a design system encodes decisions, not just

 code.
-When you choose text-text-secondary for body text, that's a decision.
+When you choose text-text-secondary for body text, that's a decision;

-When a developer guesses text-gray-500 because they don't know the token
+when a developer guesses text-gray-500 because they don't know the token

 exists, the decision is lost.

-Documentation captures three things code alone cannot:
+Documentation captures three things the code alone can't:

 - Intent: Why